Cover your face

 Always wear a mask on campus

-The university maintains a record of any employee or student who is tested for COVID-19 through the Johns Hopkins electronic health record (Epic) or at a location that shares data through a cooperative electronic medical records agreement via a system called CRISP (connected providers are shown here).
-If an employee or student was tested at a location that is not affiliated with Johns Hopkins either directly or through CRISP, they will not be included in these counts.
+Cumulative Tests Conducted: The total number of COVID-19 tests conducted at Johns Hopkins University since Aug.
+31, 2020.
 Student data includes undergraduates, graduate students, and medical students.
-Post-doctoral students, medical residents and fellows, and medical house staff are included in the employee counts.
+Post-doctoral fellows, medical residents and clinical fellows, and medical house staff are included in the employee counts.
 Johns Hopkins Health System (including Johns Hopkins Hospital) employees are not represented in these counts.

-Test positivity rates are a metric used to help public health officials determine if their state or county is testing enough of its population for the size of its epidemic.
-Importantly, positivity is a measure of testing capacity, and can be used to inform our interpretation of case trends, but it is not a measure of how prevalent a disease is in a community.
-Because the current Johns Hopkins approach to testing is based on three different approaches—twice-weekly testing of the small number of students living on campus, medical management testing of symptomatic individuals and soon the repeated testing of participants in an epidemiological surveillance study—the positivity rate would not have the same relevance in our context as it does for state and local health departments, and so the university is not publishing it at this time.
+Positivity: Test positivity rates are a metric used to help public health officials determine whether their state or county is testing enough of its population for the size of its epidemic.
+Importantly, positivity is a measure of testing capacity, and can be used to inform our interpretation of case trends.
+It is not a measure of how prevalent a disease is in a community.
+Because the Johns Hopkins fall 2020 approach to testing was based on a more limited testing program – twice-weekly asymptomatic testing of a small number of students living on campus and participants in an epidemiological surveillance study as well as medical management testing of symptomatic individuals – the positivity rate would not have the same relevance as it would for state or local health departments.
+The university will revisit publishing a positivity rate in spring 2021.

 Help us protect each other